leonyangela/advanced-css/README.md

 ## Built With
 * Pure HTML, CSS, and [SASS](https://sass-lang.com/documentation)

-If you have any suggestions or found some debug, feel free to contact me.
+If you have any suggestions or found some error, feel free to contact me.